Poems & Short Stories: 4,435

 And over 2 million unique readers monthly!

-Edgar Wallace (1875–1932), British novelist, journalist and playwright, prolific author of crime fiction and thrillers, best known for King Kong (1932 unfinished).
+Edgar Wallace (1875–1932), English novelist, journalist and playwright, prolific author of crime fiction and thrillers, best known for King Kong (1932 unfinished).

 As an author, he wrote more than 150 detective novels, selling as many as 5 million in one year.
 To assist in his writing he designed and patented the Edgar Wallace Plot wheel.
 His popularity at the time was comparable to that of Charles Dickens.
 More than any other author, many of his books were adapted to the big screen, including King Kong (1933).